As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

 Both Baratza Encore and Virtuoso feature 40 grind settings clearly visible on UV-protected hopper with white tally marks – perfect for making adjustments for a variety of brew methods.

-With Baratza Encore, you can easily grind for French press, drip and pour over but it won't be best suited for espresso unless you use with a pressurized portafilter.
+With Baratza Encore, you can easily grind for French press, drip, and pour over but it won’t be best suited for espresso unless you use it with a pressurized portafilter.

-If you're new to brewing espresso, you might be wondering why it's not a best fit for non-pressurized portafilter.
-A pressurized portafilter reaches the right pressure in the portafilter basket before releasing the espresso that ensures the great tasting espresso shot.
+If you’re new to brewing espresso, you might be wondering why it’s not the best fit for a non-pressurized portafilter.
+A pressurized portafilter reaches the right pressure in the portafilter basket before releasing the espresso that ensures the great-tasting espresso shot.

 On the other hand, Baratza Virtuoso+ M2 cone burr delivers the uniform grounds from coarsest to fine grounds.
 The major difference is that it provides the more fine grounds suited exactly to deliver the perfect quality espresso shots.